 What should I do with my........

 Lamp shades: Most all lamps have two kind of lamp shades, they are either glass or, a fragile cloth or plastic type of material.
 There is a cap that is mostly decorative on the top.
-If you turn it counter clockwise it will allow you to unscrew the cap and remove the shade.
-Once you take the shade off, if it is glass, you should take care and either bubble wrap and put it in a box, or pack it with paper so it cannot move in a box.
-If it is a cloth or plastic type there are 2 options.
-The shade can either go in a box that it will fit in so it does not get crushed.
+If you turn it counterclockwise it will allow you to unscrew the cap and remove the shade.
+Once you take the shade off, if it is glass, you should take care and either bubble wrap and put it in a box or pack it with paper so it cannot move in a box.
+If it is a cloth or plastic type, there are 2 options.
+The shade can either go in a box that it will fit in, so it does not get crushed.
 You will want to mark that box as lamp shade and very fragile.
-If your not moving far you may also just put it in your car with other fragile items.
+If you're not moving far, you may also just put it in your car with other fragile items.
 We as movers have no problem taking care of these items for you also if you need us to.

 Mattress: You may get a mattress bag at U-Haul, Walmart, Home-depot or any storage facility that carries moving supplies.
 We do not provide those.
 Once you have the bag you can either put it on yourself or let us put it on for you.
 A simpler way you may consider, let us shrink wrap the mattress and then there is no cost for a bag, but yet it is still protected from dirt.

-Garage Tools: These can be heavy abd bulky.
-Any equipment that may have gas in it needs to be empited so it does not leak on the truck.
-Standard rakes and shoveles can be loaded like they are.
-If they are small tools they are best to be packed.
-Tool boxes should be closed and locked, if not we will shrink wrap them.
+Garage Tools: These can be heavy and bulky.
+Any equipment that may have gas in it needs to be emptied so it does not leak on the truck.
+Standard rakes and shovels can be loaded like they are.
+If they are small tools, they are best to be packed.
+Toolboxes should be closed and locked, if not we will shrink wrap them.
 Any bulky items like floor jacks, table saws, garage racks, will be loaded like they are.

 Liquids: These items should be emptied out whenever possible.
 In the case you cannot please understand we take no responsibility for them spilling in our trucks, or on your items, or your property.
-You may be want to transport these items, especially things like bleach that cannot not be packed properly.
+You will need to transport these items, especially things like bleach that cannot not be packed properly.

 Boxes: These are pretty simple.
 Once they are packed just make sure you mark them.
 You may either leave them in the room you packed them in, or you may stack them in one location for transport.
-You want to make sure if you stack the boxes they are heavy on the bottom and light on the top.
-We will at you new home places all marked boxes back in the proper rooms for you.
+You want to make sure if you stack the boxes, they are heavy on the bottom and light on the top.
+At your new home, the movers will place them in the correct rooms for you.

-Fish Tanks: All fish must be removed and the tank needs to be emptied as much as possible so water is not spilling over during transport.
+Fish Tanks: All fish, water and contents of the tank must be removed.
 Fish must be transported by yourself as we cannot transport live pets.
-Also if you have any special expensive lights please wrap and box these so they do not get broke during transport.
+Also, if you have any special expensive lights please wrap and box these so they do not get broke during transport.